FAIRChemistry/software-driven-rdm/README.md

 - Link your data model to any other data model and setup __workflows__

 ## ⚡️ Quick start
-Get started with PyEnzyme by running the following command
+Get started by running the following command

 ```
 # Using PIP